Sharon Kantor: 2023; European Championship silver medalist

-In 2023 Kantor represented Israel at the European Windsurfing Championships in May in the IQFoil class, during which she won four races, and consequently won a silver medal.
+In May 2023 Kantor represented Israel at the IQFoil European Championships, during which she won four races, and consequently won a silver medal.
 She also won a silver medal in the under-21 category.
 Kantor won a bronze medal in January 2023 at the World Cup in the island of Lanzarote, Spain.

 In July 2023 she won a gold medal at the pre-Olympic competition in Marseille, France.
 In December, at the last World Series competition before the World Championships, in Lanzarote Kantor won a gold medal after leading the 72-competitor field from day 1.
 She defeated two fellow Israeli sailors, Tamar Steinberg who won the silver medal, and formerly Olympian Katy Spychakov who won the bronze medal, for an all-Israel podium.

 2024; World Champion and Olympic silver medalist

-At the iQFoil 2024 World Championships held in Lanzarote, Canary Islands, in February, the 21-year-old Kantor won the gold medal, ahead of Emma Wilson from Britain and Katy Spychakov from Israel.
+At the 2024 iQFoil World Championships held in Lanzarote, Canary Islands, in February, the 21-year-old Kantor won the gold medal, ahead of Emma Wilson from Britain and Katy Spychakov from Israel.
 Following her victory, it was decided that she will represent Israel at the 2024 Paris Olympics.
 She said: "Standing on that podium, draped in the Israeli flag alongside my fellow competitor Katy Spychakov, was a moment of pure elation and fulfillment."
 Commenting on how the Gaza war impacted her preparation, she said: "At the beginning of the war, it was very difficult to concentrate on training, and not let what was happening interfere.
 If I represent the country - that's my mission."

-Representing Israel at the 2024 Paris Olympics, Kantor won the silver medal in the Women's IQ Foil.
+Representing Israel at the 2024 Summer Olympics, Kantor won the silver medal in the Women's iQFoil.
 She is Israel's first female Olympic medalist in sailing.